 You will receive a link via email from our tech prior to the depositon.
 Just click, and you’re in!
 You can connect 100 people if you want.
 You shouldn’t need to for a depo, but you get the idea.
 This is serious technology.
 You can play video with audio, share screens and pull up exhibits, just like a normal depo.
 Our tech monitors the connection the whole way through to guarantee a smooth, continuous link between the parties.

 Take the deposition by phone.
 This option is best suited for short depositions which are non-interpreted.
-The option will appeal to the cost-conscious client.
+The option will also appeal to the cost-conscious client.
 We provide the dial-in for the connecting parties and reserve a location for the remote witness and reporter.
-Do run a test call before the deposition, just to verify the quality of the audio.
-The reporter must be with the witness for a deposition conducted via telephone.
-If no reporter is available who can be with the witness, videoconference is the option for you, be it mobile or traditional.

 Ideally, especially for an interpreted deposition, the reporter should be in the presence of the witness and interpreter.
 It makes for a quicker deposition, with fewer interruptions to clarify the record, and ultimately a cleaner final transcript.
 Our teams of reporters around the globe are in place to make it happen.